-- 9.1 In conclusion, no significant or important trees will be lost to facilitate the proposed scheme. - 9.2 Subject to precautionary measures as detailed above, the proposal will not be injurious to trees to be retained.
+- 9.1 In conclusion, the principal arboricultural features within the site can be retained and adequately protected during development activities. - 9.2 Subject to precautionary measures as detailed above, the proposal will not be injurious to trees to be retained. - 9.3 There will be no appreciable post development pressure, and certainly none that would oblige the council to give consent to inappropriate tree works.